 Just like I did, you probably have a set of alphabet cards with letter-sound relationships posted on your wall.
 Perhaps, you have phonics posters easily viewed from your guided reading table.

-Additionally, I used keyword picture cards to teach, practice, and review letter-sound relationships.
-I even made folders with keyword pictures for common vowel patterns that were handy to pull out during reading instruction.
+I even made folders with key word pictures for common vowel patterns that were handy to pull out during reading instruction.
 But still, so much work for some of my students.

 So, why not give them what they need right at their fingertips?
-I created these Blend to Read CVC Words With Keyword Pictures to do just that.
+I created these Blend to Read CVC Words With Key Word Pictures to do just that.

-Who Might Benefit From This Resource?
+Who Might Benefit From This Phonics Resource?

 This set of 180 word cards is designed to support beginning or struggling readers as they learn to decode CVC words in kindergarten and first grade.

-They should experience some success in segmenting and blending three phonemes.
+- should experience some success in segmenting and blending three phonemes.

-This resource is perfect for those students who still require a keyword picture to recall a letter name and/or its corresponding sound.
-It also provides a great springboard for beginning readers to make connections between letters, their corresponding sounds, and how to decode CVC words, with it all at their fingertips.
+It also provides a great springboard for beginning readers to make connections between letters, their corresponding sounds, and how to blend the sounds to decode CVC words, with it all at their fingertips.

-Try out the free sample, Blend to Read Short A Words With Keyword Pictures, to decide if this resource is a good fit for your students.
+Try out the free sample, Blend to Read Short A CVC Words With Keyword Pictures, to decide if this resource is a good fit for your students.

 How Do I Prepare the CVC Word Cards?